 Job postings are listed by city and include a range of Parents as Teachers positions potentially including Parent Educator, Administrative Assistant, and Supervisor.
 Click on the job title button below each description or the provided e-mail/website for more information and application options.

-The Parent Educator serves as a member of the Home Based Program team and works closely with related teams in CCG.
+In this Born Learning project, the employee serves as a member of the Early Childhood Programs team and works closely with related teams in CCG.
 He/she recruits new homes, provides mentoring, support, and training to recruited families enrolled in the Born Learning project to ensure the goals of the project are met in a timely manner.
-Responsible for developing, reviewing, and implementing an individualized plan for each participating family and child, and providing the necessary materials in support of the family needs to achieve their goals.
 Position meets funders requirements for this project.
 This position is responsible for generating accurate and timely reports for the funder.
-Works under the supervision of the Home Based Program Manager , with considerable demand for independent judgment and action.
+Works under the supervision of the Home-Based Program Manager , with considerable demand for independent judgment and action.

 POSITION RESPONSIBILITIES/ESSENTIAL JOB FUNCTIONS